 The objective of this subtask is to undertake planning and coordination of local thoroughfare plans by representing the single source of information that identifies the thoroughfare planning efforts in the region.
 The Regional Thoroughfare Plan, to be developed, incorporates the primary features of local government thoroughfare planning efforts into a single, comprehensive transportation plan to promote region wide consistency and continuity regarding arterial street alignments and function between jurisdictions to help guide local government thoroughfare planning decisions on facilities that have inter-jurisdictional and regional significance.

-- Coordinate with the State and local governments to update thoroughfare plans which includes a review of existing thoroughfare plans and associated policies. - Conduct consultant contract management and oversight activities for active thoroughfare studies.
+• Coordinate with the State and local governments to update thoroughfare plans which includes a review of existing thoroughfare plans and associated policies.